 The prototype, as a result, had little few changes to the aluminium width which became only 2 cm.
 Besides that, we made small changes by adding rubber to make the connection between the aluminium plate and the camera’s body more stiff and fit, which was also useful as the camera’s body protection from scratch that could happen because of metal friction.

-Furthermore, although this prototype was very simple, it’s already used to make a panorama picture as part of the Jogja River Project that was held during 2013 – 2014.
+Furthermore, although this prototype was very simple, it’s already been used to make a panorama picture as part of the Jogja River Project that was held during 2013 – 2014.

 Sincerely, this experiment begins with the lack of knowledge and false understanding about the mechanical movement to maintain the nodal point and decreased the treats of parallax condition.
-It all brought a lot of notes to develops a better tool for the next version.
+It all brought a lot of notes to develop a better tool for the next version.

 This version is working perfectly to maintain the nodal point only on horizontal movement, which is making a series of photos for panorama pictures in one line or a single row.
-However, it’s failed to maintain the nodal point when the process of making a bigger panorama picture, which had to make upper and under row from the first row of photo series.
+However, it failed to maintain the nodal point when the process of making a bigger panorama picture, which had to make upper and under rows from the first row of the photo series.
 It happens because this V.01 prototype doesn’t have its own vertical rotation mechanism and depends on tripod vertical rotation, which was made each of the photo series in a single row has its own nodal point.